inloco/gitleaks-ci/README.md

 Review the PR like a good human.

 ### How to?
 Gitleaks-CI is a single line of code placed in whatever CI service you or your organization uses.
-(See .circleci folder for an practical example)
+(See .circleci folder for an practical example). **It's important that your project is set to "Only build pull requests"**

 ```
 bash <(curl -s https://raw.githubusercontent.com/inloco/gitleaks-ci/master/gitleaks.sh)
 ```